ogmacorp/AOgmaNeo/TuningGuide.md

 **Note:** In C++ we use Pascal case for structures and snake case for everything else.
 In Python, we use camel case for structures and snake case for everything else (PEP8).
 C++ Example structure: Layer_Desc.
 Python: LayerDesc.

+Default parameter values for your particular build can be seen in the headers of the respective parts.

 ### IODesc

 Describes an input/output